Courses offered by SCITAS

 Intro courses

-These courses are organized twice a year, before the semesters start.
-Each of the four courses has a duration of half a day.
-These courses can be organized on demand for a group of 4 or more people and can be adapted to the audience.
-If you wish to have one or more introductory courses for your lab or class, please contact us.
+Advanced courses can be organized on demand for groups of 4 or more, and can be adapted to the audience.
+If you wish to organise a course for your lab or class, please contact us.

 Introduction to Linux